designedmind/2017/_drafts/intro.md

 title: Mind Design
 ---

-# Introduction

-This is an embryonic sketch of a theory of consciousness I call the _Virtual Cartesian Theatre_.
-Like Daniel Dennett, I believe consciousness can (with some effort) be understood as an elaborate form of behaviour.
-In particular, our everyday Cartesian _intuitions_ about the mind are

-Indeed, the _Virtual Cartesian Theatre_ builds substantially on the insights of Daniel Dennett.
-However, whereas Dennett explicitly rejects the language of qualia and "movies in the brain" as vestiges of Cartesian Dualism, in my account they are recast as robust _features of our behaviour_.
-Dennett resists the idea that there is a "coming together", a central .
-While it is sensible to reject a very literal view of a "coming together", I will argue that there is a _functional_ coming together which is perhaps the essence of conscious experience.

-This fits them into a Dennettian, multiple-drafts-style view of consciousness.
-Dennett's approach, according to some critics, "explains away" consciousness, disregarding most of our non-materialist intuitions.
-The Virtual Cartesian Theatre construes our non-materialist intuitions as _features of_ consciousness, part of the phenomenon to be explained, rather than lingering confusion about it.

 # The Virtual Cartesian Theatre

 When we think about our own consciousness, there seems to be an